 Okay, I wish it was a little easier on many screens but I'll never be bored of killing wolfmen and zombies.
 Although I admit to running away like a scared child from those piercing glares a vampire can give!
 This is a fun platformer with lots of puzzles, action and a cruel design that's always going to win.
 Like with Fire & Brimstone, it's tough but it's superb!!

-I fancied a quick blast of one of my favourite ZX Spectrum games - RIVER RAID!!
+I fancied a quick blast with a favourite ZX Spectrum game - RIVER RAID!!
 Okay, I know it's lame compared to the Atari 2600/5200 versions but I have happy memories.
-So I figured I should put this Mega STe muscle to use and boot up the Speccy emulator for some colour-clash gaming action.
-Sadly, there was never an official Atari ST version released.
+I figured I should put the Mega STe muscle to use and boot up the Speccy emulator for some colour-clash gaming action (there was never an official Atari ST version released).

 Obviously, I cannot record directly off my Mega STe so I duplicated the setup in Hatari to make this video: a stock 16Mhz Mega STe with TOS 2.06 runs the game well as it's almost at the same speed as a real Speccy.
 Hey, perhaps my recording might fool people into thinking this is real?
-Well, until they see the GEM desktop right at the end of the video!!
+Well, until they see the GEM desktop right at the end!!

 If you wanna emulate more older computers on your Atari ST then check out this section of my website.